A Local's Guide to Travel in Sardinia

 The beach has no services on it, but the trail that leads to it from the roadside has one kiosk that is open in the summer.
 Parking is along the road and very limited, so if coming in high season, get here early.

-Southwest Sardinia is the island’s least-visited region.
-It shouldn’t be!
-It boasts fabulous nature, beaches, archeological sites, and history.
-It’s reachable from Cagliari and the city’s Elmas airport.
+Southwest Sardinia is the island’s least-visited region, but it shouldn’t be!
+It boasts fabulous nature, great beaches, archeological sites, and lots of history.
+On top of that, it’s easily reachable from Cagliari and the city’s Elmas airport.

 Both in present day and in antiquity, this area was one of the most populated in Sardinia.
 For visitors, this means that you have the chance to combine visit to lovely towns and fishing villages with ancient history and ruins and beach lounging.